Disentangling data contributions to the precision measurement of the largest leptonic mixing angle: Contributions from oscillation data samples to measurement

 \section{Contributions from oscillation data samples to $\theta_{23}$ measurement}

 Current knowledge of the leptonic mixing angle $\theta_{23}$ is largely derived from atmospheric neutrino experiments and accelerator-based neutrino experiments.
-Recent measurements of this angle $\theta_{23}$ from various experiments~\cite{Super-Kamiokande:2019gzr,MINOS:2020llm,NOvA:2021nfi,T2K:2023smv,IceCube:2023ewe} and from a global data analysis~\cite{Esteban:2020cvm} are presented in Fig.~\ref{fig:th23global}.
-All experiments show a large agreement with the maximal mixing hypothesis $(\theta_{23}=\pi/4)$.
-A recent joint analysis of T2K and \nova~\cite{t2knovaseminar} shows a mild preference to lower octant of \thetamu.
-However, when using reactor-based measurement on \thetae\ as an external constraint, the preference is shifted towards higher octant.
-This indicates that measuring \thetamu\ precisely is not straightforward and that it is important to carefully examine the impact of individual data sample, the parameter degeneracy inherent in each measurement, and the assumptions for a combined data analysis.
+Recent measurements of this angle $\theta_{23}$ by various experiments~\citep{Super-Kamiokande:2019gzr,MINOS:2020llm,NOvA:2021nfi,T2K:2023smv,IceCube:2023ewe} and a global data analysis~\citep{Esteban:2020cvm} are presented in Fig.~\ref{fig:th23global}.
+All experiments show a strong agreement with the maximal mixing hypothesis $(\theta_{23}=\pi/4)$.
+A recent joint analysis of T2K and \nova~\citep{t2knovaseminar} shows a mild preference for lower octant of \thetamu.
+However, when using a reactor-based measurement on \thetae\ as an external constraint, the preference is shifted towards the higher octant.
+This indicates that measuring \thetamu\ precisely is not straightforward and that it is important to carefully examine the impact of individual data samples, the parameter degeneracy inherent in each measurement, and the assumptions made in a combined data analysis.